Skip to Main Content

 • Reason: A balance transfer credit card is good for those who are mainly struggling with credit card debt, as you will be able to consolidate multiple of these with this approach.
 Balance transfer cards are also a smart choice for disciplined consumers who will not get into deeper debt with a new credit card.

-Home equity loans and HELOCs allow you to borrow against the equity in your home.
+Home equity loans and home equity lines of credit (HELOCs) allow you to borrow against the equity in your home.
 While a home equity loan has fixed monthly payments at a fixed interest rate, a HELOC works like a credit card and has a variable interest rate.
 Both can be used to consolidate high-interest debt, but you’ll risk losing your home if you can’t pay them back.

-Also, both require that you have a certain amount of equity in your home.
+Most home equity lenders require you to have at least 20 percent equity in your home to qualify.
 Compared with debt consolidation loans, home equity loans and HELOCs often have longer repayment periods, larger loan amounts and lower interest rates.

 • Reason: Home equity loans tend to be best for borrowers seeking to cover significant costs and who know exactly how much money is required.
 HELOCs are a better option if you need flexibility in the amount of money you’re borrowing.